Educational background

 project”Grazie Italia”.

-2003/4: Together with the trumpet player Hilaria Kramer he puts up
+2003/4: Together with trumpet player Hilaria Kramer he puts up

 various projects in the field of electronic music, such as “Jazzotronix”